QuickBooks Recurring Invoices

 After a few rounds of usability tests, I presented a feasible proposal for our team to act on now for quick-win improvements; but more importantly to buy some time and design a more ideal experience to move the metrics we are targeting — the current UI is still quite overwhelming.

-In the following design decisions, I respected legacy engineering constraints to reduce the required engineering person months, properly tackled the existing form-based web UX first (before going wide on alternative ideas), and utilized non-custom UI components for speed.
+In the following design decisions, I respected legacy engineering constraints to reduce the required engineering person months, properly tackled the existing user experience first (before going wide on alternative ideas), and utilized non-custom UI components for speed.

 What My Team Said About Me